-B. The university faculty shall elect, annually, in the spring, senators to full vacancies in the faculty membership of the Senate for terms of two years.
+B. The university faculty shall elect, annually, in the spring, approximately one half of the faculty membership of the Senate for terms of two years.

 C. All full-time faculty and all administrative officers of the university who hold academic rank are eligible to participate in elections for the Senate and, with the exceptions of the President and Provost, to be elected as faculty representatives.